 Figure 9.
-Organization functional interfaces analysis for the 'systems assembly' process scenario.
+Organization functional context for the Development phase process scenario.

-Figure 10.
-Product functional context for the 'provide acceleration' process scenario.
+Figure 12.
+Product functional context for the TT&C Station in Installation process scenario.

+illustration, Figures 9 and 11 present the potential states for one of their environment elements.
+Figure 9 shows the potential states for Supplier element which could be: i) it has condition to supply the project needs, ii) it has not condition to supply all the project needs, or iii) its price is compatible with project budget.
+Figure 11 shows the potential states for UAV element which could be: i) sending data/image, ii) receiving telecommands, iii) transmission/tracking/ reception problems or iv) UAV broken.
+The composition with states of other elements in the environment results in the potential circumstances a system must cope with.
 The system must have different modes depending on the circumstances.
-Behaviour modelling is required to show under which conditions system mode and system state transition occurs.
+Behavior modeling is required to show, under which conditions, system mode and system state transition occurs.
 Functions are identified per mode.
-Functions are identified from outside in by identifying which responses the system is supposed to give to deal with each stimulus provided by the environmental elements.
+Functions are identified from outside in by identifying which responses the system is supposed to give to deal with each stimulus provided by the environment elements.
 For each function, performance requirements are identified.
 Circumstances, flows between the system and the environment and function failures are sources of hazards.
 Risk analysis is performed on each identified potential hazard and exception handling functions are also identified at this stage.